-We have granted the underwriters the right to purchase up to an additional 1,125,000 ADSs to cover over-allotments within 30 days after the date of this prospectus at the initial public offering price less the underwriting discounts and commissions.
+We have granted the underwriters the right to purchase up to an additional ADSs to cover over-allotments within 30 days after the date of this prospectus.

-Upon the completion of this offering, our outstanding shares will consist of Class A ordinary shares and Class B ordinary shares, and we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because Mr. Leaf Hua Li, our founder, chairman of the board of directors and chief executive officer, will beneficially own 74.1% of our then issued Class B ordinary shares and will be able to exercise 71.9% of the total voting power of our issued and outstanding shares immediately after the consummation of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
-Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
-Each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to twenty votes and is convertible into one Class A ordinary share at any time by the holders thereof.
+Upon the completion of this offering, our outstanding shares will consist of Class A ordinary shares and Class B ordinary shares, and we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because Mr. Leaf Hua Li, our founder, chairman of the board of directors and chief executive officer, and Qiantang River Investment Limited, an existing shareholder of ours, will beneficially own all of our then issued Class B ordinary shares and will be able to exercise % of the total voting power of our issued and outstanding shares if the underwriters do not exercise their over-allotment option, or % if the underwriters exercise their over-allotment option in full.
+Holders of Class A ordinary shares and Class B ordinary share is entitled to twenty votes and is convertible into one Class A ordinary share at any time by the holders thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any sale, transfer, assignment or disposition of any Class B ordinary shares by a holder thereof to any nonaffiliate of such holder, each of such Class B ordinary shares will be automatically and immediately converted into one Class A ordinary share.